CyberTechSali/CodeAlpha_-Phishing-Awareness-Training/README.md

   * Forged SMTP email headers
 * **Interactive quizzes** at the end of each learning path
 * **Responsive design** optimized for desktop and mobile devices
-* **No external dependencies** — Built with pure HTML, CSS, and JavaScript, and fully functional offline
+* **No external dependencies** — Built with pure HTML, CSS, and Vanilla JavaScript, and fully functional offline.

 ---